andreas/andreas.github.io/_posts/2014-09-18-how-to-test-async-ocaml-code.md

 ---
 layout: post
 title: How to test Async Ocaml code
-hidden: true
 ---

-In the [previous blog post]({% post_url 2014-09-17-improved-ocaml-memcached-client-with-core-and-async %}), we used [Core](https://github.com/janestreet/core) and [Async](https://realworldocaml.org/v1/en/html/concurrent-programming-with-async.html) to write a tiny library for talking to Memcached using the binary protocol.
+In the [previous blog post]({% post_url 2014-09-17-improved-ocaml-memcached-client-with-core-and-async %}), we used [Core](https://github.com/janestreet/core) and [Async](https://realworldocaml.org/v1/en/html/concurrent-programming-with-async.html) to write a tiny library for talking to Memcached using the [binary protocol]({% post_url 2014-08-22-implementing-the-binary-memcached-protocol-with-ocaml-and-bitstring  %}).
 I wanted to write tests for the library in a readable and succint manner to ensure correctness -- the type system cannot ensure binary data is parsed correctly after all.
 The regular go-to tool for testing Ocaml code is [OUnit](http://ounit.forge.ocamlcore.org/api-ounit/index.html), but this doesn't work well with Async.
 As I couldn't find a suitable library, I decided to write something myself.

 ### The Goal

 My goal was to write a tiny testing framework with the following features:

-- Compatible with Async.
+- Easily write tests for code using Async.
-- Assertions with informative output on failure and type-aware equality.
+- Assertions with informative output and type-aware equality.
 - Before test suite setup function, e.g. connect to Memcached.
 - Before test setup function, e.g. prepare some data in Memcached.
 - After test teardown function, e.g. flush Memcached.